Skip to content Skip to Chat

 1. Implementation: Academic departments will develop procedural documentation that defines timelines for compliance, exception criteria and approval pathways, conformance evaluation practices, training, and skills development.

-• Substantial program impact: Although inaccessible, the ICT presents a significant pedagogical advantage which impacts the university’s mission and/or core values.
+• Substantial program impact: Although inaccessible, the ICT presents a significant pedagogical advantage that impacts the university’s mission and/or core values.

-• No acceptable alternatives are available: After research of comparable products, it has been determined that an accessible ICT which accomplishes the particular business need of the university is not available.
+• No acceptable alternatives are available: After researching comparable products, it has been determined that an accessible ICT that accomplishes the specific business needs of the university is not available.

 • Equally effective alternative access plan including point of contact for implementation

-3. Reporting: Students, prospective students, and alumni who encounter inaccessible ICT may bring the issue to the university’s attention by emailing sds@wgu.edu.
-Complaints of alleged discrimination may be filed per the university’s Equal Opportunity, Harassment, and Nondiscrimination Policy and Grievance Processes.
+3. Reporting: Instances of inaccessible ICT may be reported to SDS@wgu.edu.
+Complaints of alleged discrimination may be filed per the university’s Student Equal Opportunity, Harassment, and Nondiscrimination Policy and Grievance Processes.